terraform-community-modules/tf_aws_sg/sg_ldap/README.md

 sg_ldap terraform module
 =======================

-A terraform module with contains rules for an LDAP server, which you can use with your service Terraform template.
+A terraform module which contains rules for an LDAP server, which you can use with your service Terraform template.

 Ports